Is Fall Fertilizer Necessary?

 If you have lawn weeds, you can treat them at the same time you fertilize your grass.
 The weed killer will take longer to work at this time of year but, it can still work.
 The weeds need to be actively growing and most products need to be applied when the temperature is above 40 degrees.
 Always read the label and follow all instructions.

 Lawns and trees that have had a late fall fertilization will survive the winter season better and green-up earlier than plants that were not.
 Fall fertilized plants will have stronger root systems and will also be better prepared to resist damage from diseases and insects.

 The benefits are that your lawns and trees will look greener and more lush than lawns and trees that do not have the late season feeding.

-Most plant experts believe that fertilizing in the fall is the most important one of the year.
+Fall fertilizer is necessary.
+In fact, plant experts believe the most important fertilizer application is in the fall.
 So, while you are preparing for Thanksgiving and the Holiday season, don’t forget to feed the plants!

 Our lawn care team services the local communities from Reading and Wyomissing to Bethlehem and Kutztown and everywhere in between!
 Request a Free Estimate!